 Wood siding has been in use for a long time and is extremely popular.
-While newer, more modern materials have become very fashionable recently because of the benefits they provide in terms of weathering and damage resistance, wood siding is still commonly found on homes all over the world.
+Newer more modern materials have become very fashionable recently because of the benefits they provide in terms of weathering and damage resistance.
+However, wood siding is still commonly found on homes all over the world.
 John Woodall at Best Choice Home Inspections will help you understand the different kinds of wood siding, its advantages and disadvantages, and some signs that problems may be occurring.

 Common Types of Wood Siding